worldline-messaging/akka-persistence-kafka/README.md

 - The journal plugin does not support features that have been deprecated in Akka 2.3.4 (channels and single event deletions).
 - Range deletions are not persistent (which may not be relevant for applications that configure Kafka with reasonably small retention times).
+- The use of persistAll and persistAllAsync is not supported.
+This will raise an UnsupportedOperationException.
+The reason is kafka makes gaps in offsets when we use transactions.
+And we need offsets to be contiguous if we want to respect the sequence number of the Akka persistence API.
+And the only way to ensure atomicity with kafka is to use transactions.

 Snapshot store plugin
 ---------------------